MyPython101/MutationTesting/README.md

 # Mutation Testing using Python

-## Introduction
+## Introduction:

-- Python packages that support mutation testing:  mutpy,
+- Python packages that support mutation testing:
   - mutation-waterfall 0.1.1: Python library for visualizing mutation landscape as waterfall diagram.
-  - mutmut 2.4.0:
+  - mutmut 2.4.0: Mutmut is a mutation testing system for Python, with a strong focus on ease of use.
-  - mutpy 0.6.1:
+  - mutpy 0.6.1: MutPy is a mutation testing tool for Python 3.3+ source code.
   - mutation 0.4.7: test mutations for pytest.
 The goal of mutation is to give an idea on how robust, and help improve test suites.
+  - cosmic-ray 8.3.5: Cosmic Ray is a mutation testing tool for Python 3.
+Long-term support and

+## How to choose a tools (Python):

+- Look for how many user
+- How many project that it has been successfully used?
+- How many extension/support are available on Python Standard Library (Pypi.org)
+- Is the product long term support?
+- Is the product mature?

 ## Mutation Testing Overview
 - Mutation testing (or Mutation analysis or Program mutation) evaluates the quality of software tests.